StephHjar/star-wars-trivia/README.md

 - [This page](https://stackoverflow.com/questions/5915096/get-a-random-item-from-a-javascript-array) on StackOverflow was used to understand how to select a random object from an array.
 - Code Insitutute's [Love Running Walkthrough](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/8775beaed6ed403d92318845af971b30/?child=first) was used for help in connecting event listeners to buttons.
 - [This code on Hubspot](https://blog.hubspot.com/website/scrolling-text-css) was used to add the scrolling text to the splash page.
+- [This code on GeeksforGeeks](https://www.geeksforgeeks.org/how-to-detect-touch-screen-device-using-javascript/?ref=lbp) was used to detect whether a user is on a touch screen device.

 ### Media